AVRSANAND/Weather_Forecast_WebApp/README.md

 ## Overview
 This project is a web application built with Streamlit and Plotly for displaying weather forecasts.
 The app uses the OpenWeatherMap API to fetch weather data and provides a visual representation of temperature trends and sky conditions over the next few days for a specified location.

+## Live Demo

+You can try the live demo of the app [here](https://avrsanand-weather-forecast-webapp.streamlit.app/).

 ## Features
 - **Weather Forecast**: Displays temperature and sky conditions for the next few days.
 - **User Inputs**: